-Numerous well-researched, yet contradictory articles are published on single gender or co-educational learning each year.
+Numerous well-researched, yet contradictory articles are published on single-gender or co-educational learning each year.
 They present teachers, students and parents with the difficult choice of which approach is better.

 The Parallel Learning model delivered by Tintern Grammar suggests the best choice may be not to choose at all.

-The Tintern Parallel Learning model offers a combination of single-sex, and co-educational years whereby co-educational sessions are offered in the Early Learning Centre, and then with girls and boys separated through Junior and Middle School.
+The Tintern Parallel Learning model offers a combination of single-gender, and co-educational years whereby co-educational sessions are offered in the Early Learning Centre, and then with girls and boys separated through Junior and Middle School.

 Mixed classes are then re-introduced in Year 10 where students benefit from a greater choice of subjects, and tertiary-style facilities.
 They are also prepared for the transition to higher education, or to begin their working lives.

 The provision of both single-gender, and mixed classes on a co-educational campus- a best of both worlds approach- creates the optimum learning environment for students.

 At Tintern Grammar, we support the view that the difference between boys’ and girls’ physical, emotional, and psychological development impacts their learning styles and preferred activities to optimise engagement.